 Number of meetings of the Board and attendance of the Directors

 5 (Five) board meetings were conducted during the year in respect ofwhich proper notices were given and the proceedings were properly recorded.
 For details ofthe meetings of the Board and attendance of the Directors please refer Page No. 56 ofCorporate Governance Report attached to this Annual Report.

 Adherence by a Company to the Secretarial Standards is mandatory as perSub-section (10) of Section 118 of Companies Act 2013.
 As per the disclosure requirementof para (9) of Secretarial Standard-1 (SS-1) the Company complies with the provisions ofapplicable Secretarial Standards in respect of the convening of the Board & GeneralMeetings.

 As provided under section 134(3)(a) and Section 92(3) of the CompaniesAct 2013 the extract of Annual Return in the prescribed form MGT-9 has been given by anAnnexure-II attached to this Report.

 Directors and Key Managerial Personnel

-Pursuant to the provisions of Section 149 of the Act Mr. C.R.
-Sharma Dr. T.N.
-Kapoorand Ms. Malini Sud have been re-appointed as Independent Directors with effect from 01stApril 2019.
-They have submitted a declaration that each of them meets the criteria ofindependence as provided in Section 149(6) of the Act and there has been no change in thecircumstances which may affect their status as Independent Director during the year.
+Pursuant to the provisions of Section 149 of the Act the independentdirectors have submitted declarations that each of them meet the criteria of independenceas provided in Section 149(6) of the Act along with Rules framed thereunder and Regulation16(1)(b) of the SEBI Listing Regulations.
+There has been no change in the circumstancesaffecting their status as independent directors of the Company.

 Policy on Directors' appointment and remuneration and other details